Yoshino Cherry TreePrunus x yedoensis

 This tree needs very little pruning, but remove any shoots that come from low down on the main trunk.
 Branches can be shortened back in winter to encourage a full, rounded crown.

+The Yoshino Cherry is a special tree that needs to be grown by grafting stems from known trees onto cherry roots.
+That way every tree is identical to the original and you can be sure that you are growing the correct tree.
+This take more time, so avoid cheap trees just labelled ‘Flowering Cherry’ as these will not be this famous and beautiful tree.
 We sell only trees that are true to the original form and we have a wide range of sizes to give you the best plant for your purpose.
 However we are constantly renewing our stock to ensure that our customers get fresh, healthy plants, so supplies of this tree may be limited.
 To avoid disappointment order now.